The crushing of the unfinished BBC’s Top Gear program and its Patagonia Special

 But no one knew what happened to it until very recently.
 And it wasn’t a happy ending.
 A little over a decade ago, the Top Gear team headed to Patagonia in Argentina.
 For the Argentina Special, James May bought a Lotus Esprit, Richard Hammond bought a Ford Mustang, and Clarkson bought a Porsche 928.

-However the problem was that the 928 happened to come with a license plate that some people in Argentina thought was a deliberate reference (provocation??) to the 1982 Falklands War, and the defeat by a British Task Force of the occupying Argentine military, H982FKL.
+However the problem was that the 928 happened to come with a license plate that some people in Argentina thought was a deliberate reference to the 1982 Falklands War, and the defeat by a British Task Force of the occupying Argentine military, H982FKL.

 To this day, there’s an ongoing dispute over the Falkland Islands, which Argentina calls Islas Malvinas and claims sovereignty over them.